juxor/afaq/markdown/secJ5.md

 As would be imagined, like the participatory communities that would exist in an anarchist society (see [section I.5](secI5.html)), the community union would be based upon a mass assembly of its members.
-Here would be discussed the issues that effect the membership and how to solve them.
+Here would be discussed the issues that affect the membership and how to solve them.
 Thus issues like rent increases, school closures, rising cost of living, taxation, cuts and state-imposed "reforms" to the nature and quality of public services, utilities and resources, repressive laws and so on could be debated and action